LucasDelfino92/morrowindsharp/mw2.md

 - [**Class-Conscious Character Progression (CCCP)**](https://www.nexusmods.com/morrowind/mods/48110) by Necrolesian
 An MWSE leveling mod that implements most features of Galsiah's Character Development.
 I strongly recommend you read the mod's page.
+- [**Cost Based Enchant Progression**](https://www.mediafire.com/file/udrqcrzrz9uatxz/Cost_Based_Enchant_Skill_Progression_v1.0.zip/file) by Greatness7 and Sigourn
+Enchant skill advances based on the cost of the enchantment cast, calculated as if it was a spell.
 - [**Hold Your Breath**](https://www.nexusmods.com/morrowind/mods/48872) by Stripes
 Endurance determines how long you can hold your breath under water.
 Uses MWSE.
 - [**Magicka Based Skill Progression**](https://www.nexusmods.com/morrowind/mods/48330) by JaceyS